-- Q - Listen to your classmates as well as your teacher. - Repeat classroom listening activities at home.
+- Listen to your classmates as well as your teacher. - Repeat classroom listening activities at home.
 Classroom listenings are usually available on YouTube or on Cambridge One find them and listen again and again, until you can understand most of what you hear. - Watch English DVDs with on-screen subtitles. - Explore BBC Learning English.
-This site has lots of listening (and other things) with the transcript (the words in writing) to see as well.
+This site has lots of listening (and other things) with the transcript (the words in writing).